 Keep your life free from the love of money.
 Be content with what you have.
 For he has said, “I will never fail you nor forsake you.”
 Hence we can confidently say, “The Lord is my helper, I will not be afraid; what can man do to me?”

 No matter which way the market is moving, God is always better than gold.
-Therefore, by God’s help we can be content with the simple necessities of life.
+Therefore, by God’s help, we can be content with the simple necessities of life.

-After your basic needs are met, money begins to diminish your capacity for these pleasures rather than increase them.
+After your basic needs are met, money begins to diminish your capacity for these pleasures, rather than increase them.
 Buying things contributes absolutely nothing to the heart’s capacity for joy.
 There is a deep difference between the temporary thrill of a new toy and a homecoming hug from a devoted friend.
-Who do you think has the deepest most satisfying joy in life, the man who pays $100 for a fortieth floor suite downtown and spends his evening in the half-lit, smoke filled lounge impressing strange women with ten dollar cocktails, or the man who chooses the Motel 6 by a vacant lot of sunflowers and spends his evening watching the sunset and writing a love letter to his wife?
+Who do you think has the deepest, most satisfying joy in life, the man who pays $100 for a fortieth floor suite downtown, and spends his evening in the half-lit, smoke-filled lounge impressing strange women with ten-dollar cocktails, or the man who chooses the Motel 6 by a vacant lot of sunflowers, and spends his evening watching the sunset and writing a love letter to his wife?

 Three billion people today are outside Jesus Christ.
 Two-thirds of those do not have a viable Christian witness in their culture.
 If they are to hear — and Christ commands that they hear — cross-cultural missionaries will have to be sent and paid for.
 All the wealth needed to send this new army of good news ambassadors is in the American church.
-If we, like Paul, are content with the simple necessities of life, thousands of dollars at Bethlehem and millions of dollars in the Baptist General Conference and hundreds of millions of dollars in the Protestant church would be released to take the gospel to the frontiers.
+If we, like Paul, are content with the simple necessities of life, thousands of dollars at Bethlehem, and millions of dollars in the Baptist General Conference, and hundreds of millions of dollars in the Protestant church would be released to take the gospel to the frontiers.
 And the revolution of joy and freedom it would cause at home would be the best local witness imaginable.
 The biblical call is that you can and ought to be content with the simple necessities of life.
 Therefore, don’t try to get rich.